-The streets within the Village's residential neighborhoods are lined with a canopy from mature parkway trees.
-These mature trees contribute significantly to the overall desirability and character of the neighborhoods and the Village as a whole.
-It is recommended that parkway trees be protected and preserved.
-In some instances, parkway trees have been lost due to disease or other reasons.
-Currently, the Village's parkway tree planting program plants new parkway trees where a tree has been removed due to disease.
+The streets within the Village's neighborhoods are lined with a canopy from mature parkway trees.
+These trees contribute significantly to the overall desirability and character of the neighborhoods and the Village as a whole.
+Parkway trees must be protected and preserved.
+Currently, the Village's parkway tree planting program plants new parkway trees where a tree has been removed due to disease or other damage.
 The Village should continue its parkway tree program to ensure existing parkway trees are replaced with a variety of species.
-The installation of parkway trees will help ensure a healthy and complete urban tree canopy and help to increase the attractiveness, desirability, and value of the neighborhoods.
+The installation of new parkway trees will ensure a healthy and complete urban tree canopy and help to increase the attractiveness, desirability, and value of the neighborhoods